With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 • pancreas;

-• prostate gland and others.
+• prostate and others.

-The tissue of the parenchymal organs has a rich blood circulation, so the slightest damage can cause severe internal bleeding.
+The tissue of parenchymal organs has a rich blood circulation, so the slightest damage can cause severe internal bleeding.
 Common reasons:

-• trauma;
+• injuries;

 • viral infections that violate the integrity of tissues (tuberculosis and others);